Holy Roller: History

-Merriam-Webster traces the expression to 1841.
+Historians trace the term "Holy Jumper" or "Welsh Jumper" to 1762, when it was used to describe Methodists who experienced the New Birth during the second wave of the Evangelical Revival in Llangeitho in 1762.
+Merriam-Webster traces the expression "Holy Roller" to 1841.
 The Oxford English Dictionary cites an 1893 memoir by Charles Godfrey Leland, in which he says "When the Holy Spirit seized them ... the Holy Rollers ... rolled over and over on the floor."
 The term describes dancing, shaking or other boisterous movements by church attendees who perceive themselves as being under the influence of the Holy Spirit.

 Those within related Wesleyan traditions have reclaimed the term as a badge of honor; for example William Branham wrote: "And what the world calls today holy-roller, that's the way I worship Jesus Christ."
 Gospel singer Andraé Crouch stated, "They call us holy rollers, and what they say is true.
 But if they knew what we were rollin' about, they'd be rollin' too."
 Decades earlier, in the notes for his 1960 album Blues & Roots, jazz musician Charles Mingus used the term, seemingly neutrally and as a simple description, to indicate his own religious upbringing.